Tenant Fees Act 2019 – June 1st

-Under the current draft of the legislation landlords are allowed to charge for two types of default payments – loss of keys and late payment of rent.
+Landlords are allowed to charge for two types of default payments – loss of keys and late payment of rent.
 Both are subject to restrictions.

 For the loss of keys, landlords are allowed to charge the reasonable cost that they can evidence in writing.
 Anything landlords cannot evidence in writing with receipts will likely be considered a prohibited payment.

 For late payment of rent, landlords and agents may only charge 3% above the Bank of England base rate in interest on the late payment of rent from the date the payment is missed.
 At the time of writing this would be 3.75% interest.
 They may not charge for sending reminder letters.

 The calculation is (rent amount in arrears) x 0.0375 / 365 x (the amount of days since the arrears began).